 value *= decay_factor;

-So shall I go for simple integer calculation?
-It’s actually not feasible.
+So shall I go for a simple integer calculation?
+It’s not feasible.
 For example, if I update the value in every 10ms (100 updates per second) and would like to make a decaying curve that reduces its value to 50% after 1 second, the decay factor k would be

 k = 0.5 ^ (1 / 100) = 0.99309249543703590153321021688807